-- Environmental and Social Standard 10: Stakeholder Engagement and Information Disclosure. - 5.
-PKSF will also issue an environmental and social procedure, which will set out management approved mandatory environmental and social procedures which apply to projects supported by project/sub-project financing.
+• Environmental and Social Standard 9: Stakeholder Engagement and Information Disclosure.

+- 5. PKSF will also issue an environmental and social procedure, which will set out management approved mandatory environmental and social procedures which apply to projects supported by project/sub-project financing.
 The Environmental and Social Procedure will describe how PKSF conducts its due diligence of a project being proposed for PKSF support. - 6.
 Environmental and Social Standard ESS1 applies to all projects for which PKSF Project Financing is sought.
-ESS1 establishes the importance of: (a) the PKSF's existing environmental and social framework in addressing the risks and impacts of the project; (b) an integrated environmental and social assessment to identify the risks and impacts of a project; (c) effective community engagement through disclosure of project related information, consultation and effective feedback; and (d) management of environmental and social risks and impacts by the PO and its intermediaries throughout the project life cycle.
-PKSF requires that all environmental and social risks and impacts of the project be addressed as part of the environmental and social assessment conducted in accordance with ESS1.
-ESS 2-10 set out the obligations of PKSF, its POs and intermediaries in identifying and addressing environmental and social risks and impacts that may require particular attention.
-These Standards establish objectives and requirements to avoid, minimize, reduce and mitigate risks and impacts, and where significant residual impacts remain, to compensate for or offset such impacts. - 7.
-The Framework will also be accompanied by guidance and information tools to assist PKSF (including POs) and its intermediaries in implementing the Standards, PKSF staff in conducting due diligence and implementation support, and stakeholders in enhancing transparency and sharing good practice. - 8.
+ESS1 establishes the importance of: (a) the PKSF's existing environmental and social system in addressing the risks and impacts of the project; (b) an integrated environmental and social assessment to identify the risks and impacts of a project; (c) effective community engagement through disclosure of project related information, consultation and effective feedback; and (d) management of environmental and social risks and impacts by PKSF and its intermediaries throughout the project life cycle.
+PKSF requires that all environmental and social assessment conducted in accordance with ESS1.
+ESS 2-10 set out the obligations of PKSF, in identifying and addressing environmental and social risks and impacts that may require particular attention.
+These Standards establish objectives and requirements to avoid, minimize, reduce and mitigate risks and impacts. - 7.
+The System will also be accompanied by guidance and information tools to assist PKSF in implementing the Standards, PKSF staff in conducting due diligence and implementation support, and stakeholders in enhancing transparency and sharing good practice. - 8.
 Projects under PKSF are also required to apply the relevant requirements of the PKSF's Environment Health Safety (EHS) Guideline1.
 These are technical reference documents, with general and some specific examples of good national and international practices. - 9.
-The Framework includes provisions on PKSF's grievance redress and accountability (Annex 1).
+The System includes provisions on PKSF's grievance redress and accountability (Annex 1).
 PKSF supported project will include a number of mechanisms for addressing concerns and grievances arising in connection with a project.
 Project affected parties will have access, as appropriate, to project grievance mechanisms, local grievance mechanisms.
 After bringing their concerns directly to the PKSF's attention and giving PKSF Management a reasonable opportunity to respond, project-affected parties may submit their complaint to the governing body of PKSF which is independent in nature.